doguhankaan/Composite-Shapes/README.md

 * quadratic change in the area of the figure when zooming;
 * presence and processing of incorrect parameters in functions;
 * the correct operation of the composite figure, it must be remembered that it may be necessary to implement additional special methods in the class to ensure correct operation.

 To write tests, you need to create a file test-main.cpp, in which to implement the tests.
 The list above contains the absolute minimum of what needs to be tested.
-A well-executed work should check every non-trivial method or function added to the program.
+A well-executed job should check every non-trivial method or function added to the program.
 The ideal solution will contain 100% test coverage of the task implementation.
-The demo program cre
+The demo program created earlier should be finalized to demonstrate new features.